nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 ### JavaScript is single threaded, synchronous execution
 **Single threaded**
-- - JavaScript is a single threaded, synchronous language.
+- JavaScript is a single threaded, synchronous language.
 That means one command execution at a time.
 Maybe not under the hood of the browser but from our perspective as programmers it is single threaded.Means that it can only execute one instruction at a time in the order that it appears.
 - Asynchronous events are also actually handled synchronously.
 **Synchronous execution** - means one at a time and in order that it appears.

 ## 1.3 Function Invocation and the Execution Stack
 **Invocation** - running or calling a function by using parenthesis `()`.

 ### Execution Stack
--every time you invoke a function a new execution context is created for that function and is put on top of execution stack.
-- When the script is run, the global execution context is created, and is executed.
-- However, if there is another function invocation, it will stop at that line of code, and create and execute the execution context.
+-Every time you invoke a function a new execution context is created for that function and is put on top of execution stack.When the script is run, the global execution context is created, and is executed.
+However, if there is another function invocation, it will stop at that line of code, and create and execute the execution context.

 # - Functions, Context, and Variable Environments
 **Variable environments** - where the variables live and how they relate to each other in memory.
 Every execution context has its own variable environment.

 ## 1.4 The Scope Chain

 - If the variable is not found inside the execution context, it will search for the variable inside the outer lexical environment.
 If it is not found inside the inside the outer lexical environment, then it will go up the scope chain until it finds the variable, or when it reached the global execution context.
 - Note that just because your execution context is on top of another in the scope chain, it does not mean that it the one on the bottom is necessarily its parent.
+- An example:
-- An example:So in this example `myVar` would actualy log `1` even though it sits inside a function which is inside another. `myVar` sits in the outer global environment so JS will go down the scope chain until it finds it.
+So in this example `myVar` would actualy log `1` even though it sits inside a function which is inside another. `myVar` sits in the outer global environment so JS will go down the scope chain until it finds it.

 ```JavaScript
 // global context